Reading time: 3 minutes

 Bonner’s passion for stories motivated her to bring the text to life and to put her personal spin on it.
 She says taking part in the Drama Club has been the highlight of her college experience, and she values the relationships she developed with the actors.

-“This play nIMG_0473ot only got me out of my comfort zone, but it helped me discover something that I am really passionate about,” says Bonner.
+“This play not only got me out of my comfort zone, but it helped me discover something that I am really passionate about,” says Bonner.
 “My whole life the only thing I’ve been completely in love with is cheerleading.
 And although I like acting, directing was an entirely new world.
 I love everything about it.”

 The Drama Club at Maryville launched last fall, after several students enrolled in a performance workshop course expressed interest.
 The students’ commitment and ability have made the starting year of the drama club a success, says Santirojprapai.
 The club plans to stage two productions per year, one each fall and spring.